Skip to content

 Generate Your Letter

 Oppose the Black Cherry Wind Project.
-Call out the foreign-backed ownership, New York market benefit, long leases, and risks to residents, wildlife, water, and our ridgelines.
+Call out foreign-backed ownership, NYISO market benefit, long leases, and risks to residents, wildlife, water, and ridgelines.
 Enter your name, pick a recipient, copy, and send.

 Sign the Petition